Bruins rally for 5-4 shootout win over Devils

 “The first few days were kind of tough,” Carlo said in a morning media session.
 “My vision was kind of blurry and messed up.
 I couldn’t really see out of my right eye.
 After that cleared up, I knew it was just going to be a matter of time.”

-NOTES: Boston center Sean Kuraly and winger Jake DeBrusk are both still in COVID protocol.
+NOTES: Boston center Sean Kuraly and winger Jake DeBrusk are both still in COVID-19 protocol.
 They’ve been out since the team returned to practice last Thursday after two games were postponed. … Ritchie’s goal was the first the Bruins have scored 5-on-5 against New Jersey this season. … Marchand and Bratt each dropped the gloves and got tangled up behind the Devils’ net in the second period but got whistled for roughing despite throwing a few punches.

 Devils: Host the Capitals on Friday night in the first of two straight at home against them.